US offer on global tax deal would tie levies to revenue

-NEW YORK (BLOOMBERG) - The US is proposing that countries should be able to tax more corporate profits based on revenues within their borders in a bid to reach a global taxation deal, according to two people familiar with the offer.
+NEW YORK • The United States is proposing that countries should be able to tax more corporate profits based on revenues within their borders, in a bid to reach a global taxation deal, according to two people familiar with the offer.

-The US sent a proposal to the nearly 140 countries participating the Organization for Economic Cooperation and Development's talks on digital taxation and global minimum levies, an offer that could help move previously stalled negotiations to consensus.
+The US sent a proposal to the nearly 140 countries participating in the Organisation for Economic Cooperation and Development's (OECD) talks on digital taxation and global minimum levies, an offer that could help move previously stalled negotiations to consensus.

-The plan calls for the taxing rights to be allocated based on a formula that accounts for revenues generated within a specific country, according to the people, who requested anonymity because the document is not yet public.
+The plan calls for the taxation rights to be allocated based on a formula that accounts for revenues generated within a specific country, according to the people.

 The quantitative proposal is a departure from current options, which attempt to define which business models and industries are subjected to the tax, with an emphasis on technology and other businesses that interact with consumers.
 The US proposal would be formulaic and apply to multinational companies across industries, not just digital firms.